 - Max control range of 4.3 miles

-The uncontested best feature of the Phantom is its camera.
+The uncontested best feature of the DJI Phantom 4 Pro 2.0 is its camera.
 The combination of the one-inch, 20-megapixel CMOS sensor, and the OcuSync HD Video Transmission system make this the single best drone for aerial photography on the market.

 The camera is designed with an aerial optimized, eight-element, f/2.8 high-resolution wide angle lens with a 24mm equivalent focal length.
 The lens and camera quality of the Phantom is better than some DSLRs used by photographers.
 The 2.0 added a mechanical shutter which eliminates the rolling shutter distortion that can occur with an electronic shutter system.

 It is known that the resolution and contrast of a lens are critical to image quality.
 Only a high-quality lens can capture sharp, vivid photos at high resolutions.
 The new lens features eight elements – two aspherical – arranged in seven groups that fit into a smaller, more compact frame.
 The result is images that are consistently detailed with low distortion and low dispersion.
 This helps ensure that photos and videos are sharp and vivid.

 The enhanced video processing system allows video to be captured in DCI 4K/60 (4096 x 2160/60fps) at a bitrate of 100Mbps.
 Also, the Phantom 4 supports the H.265 video codec.
 The advantage of H.265 is that it doubles the amount of image processing as H.264, resulting in significantly enhanced image quality.
 All of this helps you see what is going on better, and allows you to better compose your photos.